SU(2/1) gauge-Higgs unification

-The charged current weak interactions, as described by the generalized Fermi theory, were successfully incorporated, as was quantum electrodynamics.
-The consistency between theory and experiment indirectly tested the radiative corrections and ideas of renormalization and allowed the successful prediction of the top quark mass.
-However, despite the apparent striking success of the theory, there are a lot of reasons why it is not the ultimate theory.
-In particular, the theory has far too much arbitrariness to be the final story.

-In fact the standard theory, even with only one family of fermions, has seven arbitrary parameters: the two gauge couplings $g$ and $g'$, the two scalar self-couplings $\mu^2$ and $\lambda$, and the three Yukawa couplings $f_{e}$, $f_{u}$, and $f_{d}$ (if the right-handed neutrinos.
-We note that the electroweak unification is in a sense not complete: we need to insert two gauge coupling constants $g$ and $g'$ to account for these two classes of interactions.
-These and other deficiencies of the standard electroweak model motivated the effort to construct theories with higher unification of gauge symmetries.
-However, even if the standard model group is embedded into a simple gauge group, the above-mentioned arbitrariness is not much improved.
-Furthermore, there is the acute gauge hierarchy problem.

-In this paper we will introduce a noncompact simple group which contains the $SU(2)\times U(l)_{Y}$ group of the standard electroweak model as a subgroup.
-At the same time the above problems will motivate us to investigate the possibility of the spontaneous symmetry breaking only at the energy scale $M_0$ that fixed by the weak interaction strength.
-We will construct a real model of the electroweak interaction, the number of free parameters of which are smaller then in the standard model.
-In particular, we will show that the model predicts a value of the Higgs boson mass.
+At the same time some values of the SM parameters are not calculable in the theory, notably, the fermion mass hierarchy, the hierarchy of symmetry-breaking scales, and the Higgs boson mass.
+Furthermore, the description of electroweak symmetry breaking with a Higgs boson suffers from several instabilities at the quantum level.
+The SM particles give unnaturally large corrections to the Higgs mass.
+They destabilize the Higgs vacuum expectation value and tend to push it towards the ultraviolet cutoff of the SM.